The Original Team | '60s Members | '70s Members | '80s Members | '90s Members | 2000s Members | 2010s Members | 2020s Members

 - Villain Decay: The Upstarts competition seems to be the only thing that Siena feels gives her life any purpose or meaning.
 After the Gamesmaster disbanded the group, she was seen still trying to keep the competition going, even though there was no one left to award her any points or any prize to claim with them.
 She was completely at a loose end until the group reformed, even though they fought without any teamwork against the X-Men.

 A mutant "omnipath" whose Telepathy is so advanced that he is constant contact with every mind on Earth simultaneously — and he can't turn it off.
 To stave off Go Mad from the Revelation, he joins forces with Selene to organize the Upstarts, and serves as the arbitrator of the Deadly Game they play.
+He provides the Antagonist Title for the 1995 Game Gear game X-Men: GamesMaster's Legacy, though he never appears in the game itself.

 - Aborted Arc: Jeph Loeb's run on X-Force presented a backstory for the Gamesmaster in which he was actually a young boy named Jeremy Stevens who was physically trapped in a mental institution.
 This was immediately discarded, perhaps because it was more than a little bit of a ripoff of Chris Claremont's own Aborted Arc origin for his villain Mr. Sinister.